batlabucd/GenomeMining/README.md

 -------------
 Prerequisites
 -------------
-This code combines binaries from BLAST, MAKER, AUGUSTUS, SNAP, EMBOSS and Framebot
+AGILE combines binaries from BLAST, MAKER, AUGUSTUS, SNAP, EMBOSS and Framebot

 The following are locations for acquiring each binary (sites active as of writing this readme):